 Deep Pressure Touch (DPT)

 It mimics the application of uniform pressure on every part of the body.
-This action triggers production of serotonin, a sleep hormone.
+This action triggers the production of serotonin, a sleep hormone.
 The result is improved sleeping patterns, lower stress, and a balanced circadian rhythm.

 The Journal of Alternative and Complementary Medicine did a study on the effects of grounding the body while sleeping.
 It reported a reduction in cortisol levels during sleep and a normalized circadian rhythm.
 Other symptoms such as stress, pain, and sleep dysfunction also witness a reduction or elimination.